openrndr/orx/orx-temporal-blur/README.md

 # orx-temporal-blur

 Post-processing temporal-blur video effect.
-CPU intense, therefore not intended for use with the `ScreenRecorder` extension or other real-time uses.
+CPU intense, not intended for real-time uses.

+If using `ScreenRecorder` make sure to enable the `frameClock` and `frameRate` in its properties.
+This will make `seconds` be based on the current frame count instead of the real time.

 This extension uses multi-sampling to accumulate and average the final image.